 virsh net-list --all will list all the existing networks.
 Disable auto-start for each network current marked for auto-start.
 To disable the default network use the command

 virsh net-autostart default --disable.
-Replace default with name of the network to be disabled.
+Replace default with the name of the network to be disabled.

 It is possible to change from a network interface to a bridge interface.
 This may require restarting the network interface on the virtual servers after the bridge is restarted.
 Depending on the existing virtual server configuration, this may be as simple as changing the interface type from

 bridge.
-This give a block similar to this:
+This gives a block similar to this:

 <interface type='bridge'> <mac address='52:54:00:ee:b5:b1'/> <source bridge='br0'/> <target dev='vnet0'/> <model type='virtio'/> <alias name='net0'/> <address type='pci' domain='0x0000' bus='0x00' slot='0x03' function='0x0'/> </interface>